-Did you know that Texas has more summertime teenage driver deaths than any other state in the country?
+Did you know that motor vehicle crashes are a leading cause of death for teens in the United States?
+According to the National Highway Safety Administration (NHSA), in 2022 alone, 811 drivers between the ages of 15 and 18 died from injuries sustained while driving.
 It’s a grim statistic and a strong reminder of the importance of easing young drivers into the responsibility of safe driving.

-Let’s take a closer look at provisional driver’s licenses in Texas.
+Let’s take a look at a few important details about the provisional driver’s license in Texas.

 Who Gets a Provisional Driver’s License in Texas?

-If you’re a 16- or 17-year-old Texan who wants to drive, you’re going to need to get a provisional license before you can graduate to your full license when you turn 18.
+If you’re a 16- or 17-year-old Texan who wants to drive, you’re going to need to get a provisional license.
 But the Texas Department of Safety (DPS) isn’t just going to hand you a provisional license; you’ll have to earn it.

 What Are the Restrictions of a Provisional Driver’s License in Texas?

-So what can and can’t you do with your Texas provisional driver’s license?
+So, what can and can’t you do with your Texas provisional driver's license?
+Let's take a look...

 You can: